Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/2-User-CallAPI/AppCreationScripts/README_STEPS.md

 1. The terminal log should display a successful build after a few minutes stating that the deployment was successful

 > :note: The maven plugin uses information from the subscription Id you provide to deploy to Azure App Services.
 Deployment is subject to the limtations of your subscription.
 Modify your pom.xml to meet your subscription limits.

-#### Publishing using Visual Studio

-#### Step 1: Create a new app on Azure App Service

-1. Install the Visual Studio Code extension [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
-1. Open the Azure App Service Extension and navigate to the App Services tab located under Resources
-1. Right-click on the App Services tab and select "Create New Web App"
-1. Enter a globally unique name for your web app (e.g. `java-spring-webapp-auth`) and press enter.
-Make a note of this name.
-If you chose `spring-webapi-domain` for your app name, your app's domain name will be `https://java-spring-webapp-auth.azurewebsites.net`
-1. Select `Java 11` for your runtime stack.
-1. Select `Java SE (Embedded Web Server)` for your Java web server stack.
-1. If you are asked for an OS, choose `Linux`.
-1. Select `Basic(B1)` or any other option for your pricing tier.

-#### Step 2: Publish your files

-1. Right-click on your newly created web app and select "Deploy to Web App"
-1. Progress through the flow until deployment begins, a prompt should appear notifying you that deployment is in progress
-1. A prompt should appear after a few minutes stating that deployment is complete.

 #### Update the Azure AD app registration (java-spring-webapp-auth)